YZLoh/CS6440_medilytics/Documentation/Research.md

 - Example app runs with long loading time and eventual time out
 > found multiple issues regarding the sandbox used (e.g. https://github.com/smart-on-fhir/client-py/issues/38 and its linked issues)
 > tried multiple sandboxes and got connection error/certificate error, etc. (list: https://confluence.hl7.org/display/FHIR/Public+Test+Servers, https://wiki.hl7.org/index.php?title=Publicly_Available_FHIR_Servers_for_testing)
-> connectable server (http://hapi.fhir.org/baseDstu3) has validation error
-FHIRValidationError: {root}:
-  implementation:
-    'Non-optional property "description" on <fhirclient.models.capabilitystatement.CapabilityStatementImplementation object at 0x7ff88bf7ea50> is missing'
-> Seems that the library is not updated with latest schema
+> found useble servers after few rounds of testing (https://github.gatech.edu/cs6440-team29/medilytics/blob/main/src/server/server.py#L26)

-- Outcome of research
+Outcome of research
-> consider using other clients, e.g. JS
+- the current client is not perfect.
+If we find other problems in the python client, consider using other clients, e.g. JS client
-> consider using our own sandbox, e.g. https://github.com/smart-on-fhir/smart-dev-sandbox
+- open FHIR server does not have uptime guarantee.
+If it is at the risk of being taken down, consider using our own sandbox, e.g. https://github.com/smart-on-fhir/smart-dev-sandbox
+- another alternative: a local container to have more control over the FHIR server dependency (https://github.gatech.edu/cs6440-team29/medilytics/compare/main...mwu-fhir-docker)

 **Team decision**
-- proceed with the Python client
+- proceed with the Python client unless further issue is detected, keeo JS client as a backup
-- interact with the open FHIR server to fetch patient data
+- interact with the open FHIR server to fetch patient data, minimize deployment overhead and performance concerns
 - use a mock server to generate the rest of the needed data